The British citizenship rules

 - Providing evidence of a parent’s employment from a government department/designed EU institution in the UK

 - Providing evidence of marriage and registration as citizens of the UK and Colonies of British citizenship (such as previous immigration history/statuses)

 You can also submit any other supporting evidence that may help you claim British status that outlines your parents’ or grandparents’ citizenship status.

 If you don’t have any of the above evidence, you may request documents from the Home Office.

-By contrast, citizens who have gained British Citizenship by descent are not able to transmit their citizenship onto children born outside the UK.
-Only in some exceptional and specific circumstances can this be possible.
+By contrast, citizens who have gained British citizenship by descent are not able to transmit their citizenship onto children born outside the UK.
+Only in some exceptional and specific circumstances is this possible.

 What is automatic acquisition?

-However, even if you are automatically recognised as a British citizen, you will most likely need to register in order to gain a British passport.
+However, even if you are automatically recognised as a British citizen, you will most likely need to register as a British citizen in order to gain a British passport.

-At Manchester Immigration Lawyers, we can help you secure your British Citizenship status, including passing the Life in the UK Test if necessary, and even help you apply for a passport afterwards.
+At Manchester Immigration Lawyers, we can help you secure your British citizenship status, including helping you with passing the Life in the UK Test if necessary, and also help you to apply for a British passport afterwards.

 Once you have successfully claimed your citizenship by descent, you can then apply for a British passport.